Spacewalk-18: A Benchmark for Multimodal and Long-form Procedural Video Understanding in Novel Domains

+As discussed in \Cref{sec:question_type}, our question answering task includes five different types of questions.
+In \Cref{tab:qa_acc_per_type}, we decompose the model performance in \Cref{tab:main_results_task1} into the five question types.
+We find that most of models perform the best on the task before/after task (TT) questions, while the miscellaneous (MI) questions are generally difficult to the VLLMs.
+However, given the transcript of the animation video, the oracle model makes great improvement on the miscellaneous questions, further highlighting the incapability of the VLLMs of abstracting the tasks in spacewalk videos.
+We notice that the oracle model performs poorly on the when task (WT) questions.
+This is expected because the time period options of these questions are based on the segmented one-hour video clip, while the oracle information given to the model covers the entire spacewalk mission.

-\section{Ablation Study on Fine-tuning Data Size}
+\subsection{Ablation Study on Fine-tuning Data Size}

-Our method trains a linear feature projection upon a frozen pretrained model to adapt it to Spacewalk dataset.
-We conduct experiments using InternVideo to explore the impact of data size on last-layer fine-tuning on the step recognition task.
+We conduct experiments to explore the impact of data size on all-layer fine-tuning InternVideo on the step recognition task.